probonopd/WirelessPrinting/README.md

 - Select "Connect to WirelessPrint" on the Manage Printers page.
 - Select your WirelessPrint instance from the list
-- From this point on, the print monitor should be functional and you should be able to switch to "Print to WirelessPrint" on the bottom of the sidebar.
+- From this point on, the print monitor should be functional and you should be able to switch to "Print on <devicename>" on the bottom of the sidebar.